muhammedadnanv/Markdownify/README.md

 Markdownify is developed with ❤️ by Muhammed Adnan.
 It leverages modern web technologies including HTML, CSS, JavaScript, and PWA principles to deliver a robust and user-friendly tool for GitHub users.

 #### Feedback and Support:
-For feedback, suggestions, or support, please contact  [https://x.com/AdnanVv73611].or visit [].
+For feedback, suggestions, or support, please contact  [https://x.com/AdnanVv73611]. or visit [https://github.com/muhammedadnanv/Markdownify.git].

 ---